-201 Neil Vidmar & Shari Seidman Diamond, Juries and Expert Evidence, 66 BROOK.
+233. Neil Vidmar & Shari Seidman Diamond, Juries and Expert Evidence, 66 BROOK.
 L. REV. 1121, 1125-26 (2001) (surveying scholarly and judicial opinion).

-202 State evidence codes have provisions that are analogous or identical to Rule 401.
+234. State evidence codes have provisions that are analogous or identical to Rule 401.
 Compare FED.
 R. EVID.
-401 ("Evidence is relevant if: (a) it has any tendency to make a fact more or less probable than it would be without the evidence; and(b) the fact is of consequence in determining the action."), with CAL.
+401 ("Evidence is relevant if: (a) it has any tendency to make a fact more or less probable than it would be without the evidence; and (b) the fact is of consequence in determining the action."), with CAL.
+EVID.
+CODE § 210 (West 2014) ("Relevant evidence' means evidence, including evidence relevant to the credibility of a witness or hearsay declarant, having any tendency in reason to prove or disprove any disputed fact that is of consequence to the determination of the action."), and TEX.
+R. EVID.
+401 (West 2014) ("Relevant evidence' means evidence having any tendency to make the existence of any fact that is of consequence to the determination of the action more probable or less probable than it would be without the evidence.").

-to expert evidence that is more restrictive than the federal standard, excluding otherwise-relevant evidence if it has not gained "general acceptance" within the relevant expert community.
-This general acceptance standard, first articulated in Frye v.
-United States nearly a century ago, 204 remains in use to some degree in many states.
+United States nearly a century ago, remains in use to some degree in many states.
 Different states, however, apply Frye somewhat differently: Some adhere to Frye strictly, while others merely consider general acceptance as one factor in the admissibility determination.
 In many states that ostensibly follow Frye, judges engage in a broader reliability inquiry similar to the inquiry under Federal Rule of Evidence 702.

-To determine whether expert evidence has gained general acceptance under Frye or a Frye-like test, courts principally look at whether the evidence itself or the techniques and methods from which it is derived have achieved particular status in the relevant expert community.
+To determine whether expert evidence has gained general acceptance under Frye or a Frye-like test, courts principally look at whether the evidence itself, or the techniques and methods from which it is derived, have achieved particular status in the relevant expert community.
 Courts may look at whether the evidence is considered uncontroversial within the research field, or whether the evidence or methods on which it is based appear in textbooks and major treatises.
 This inquiry is significantly more conservative than under the federal rule, because scientific and medical consensus can take decades to achieve, if consensus emerges at all.
-Additionally, the Frye test provides a different role for the judge: Under the federal rule, the judge must determine the reliability of expert evidence; under Frye, the judge must delegate that
+Additionally, the Frye test provides a different role for the judge: Under the federal rule, the judge must determine the reliability of expert evidence; under Frye, the judge must delegate that determination to experts in the field by establishing whether they would find the evidence acceptable.